Will-Helliwell/CV/README.md

 #### University of Cambridge (2013 to 2016)

 - Graduated with a 2:1 in Biological Natural Sciences, specialising in Developmental Biology.
-- Following critical analysis of the literature, I collaborated with my supervisor to design a series of experiments, and independently produced a 7000 word report providing the first evidence for the existence of a specific signaling system in C.elegans (a nematode worm).
+- Following critical analysis of the literature, I collaborated with my supervisor to design a series of experiments, and independently produced a 7000 word report providing the first evidence for the existence of a specific signalling system in *C.elegans* (a nematode worm).
 - Successfully balanced a full 7-day-week academic timetable with multiple voluntary commitments (e.g. secretary of the rugby club – responsible for club finances, preparations for teaching Summer camps in China).

 #### RGS Guildford (2005 to 2012)